 The Typographic Dante: to hell and back with Barrie Tullett’s stunning visual project

-Thirty years in the making and impressive as ever, Barrie Tullett’s The Typographic Dante is an ode to the power of the text and type.
+Thirty years in the making and impressive as ever, Barrie Tullett’s The Typographic Dante is an ode to the power of text & type.

 The Typographic Dante is a series of typographic illustrations created by Tullett as a response to the unfolding narrative of Dante Alighieri’s The Divine Comedy.